Moduli of Tango structures and dormant Miura opers

 \subsection{0.2}

 In the present paper, we deal with (pre-)Tango structures defined in a more general setting, i.e., (pre-)Tango structures on {\it families of pointed stable curves}.
 Let $(g,r)$ be a pair of nonnegative integers with $2g-2 +r >0$.
-Write $\overline{\mfM}_{g,r}$ for the moduli stack classifying pointed stable curves over $k$ of type $(g,r)$ and $\mfM_{g,r}$ for its dense open substack classifying {\it smooth} curves.
-Suppose that we are given a pointed stable curve $\mfX := (X, \{ \sigma_i \}_{i=1}^r)$ over $k$ (consisting of a proper semistable curve $X$ and a set of marked points $\{ \sigma_i \}_{i=1}^r$ of $X$) classified by a $k$-rational point of $\overline{\mfM}_{g,r}$. $X$ admits a log structure in a natural manner (cf. \S\,\ref{z041}) and we denote by $X^\mr{log}$ the resulting log scheme.
-Then, a pre-Tango structure on $\mfX$ is defined (cf. Definition \ref{D113}) as a logarithmic connection on the sheaf of logarithmic $1$-forms $\Omega_{X^\mr{log}/k}$ with vanishing $p$-curvature whose horizontal sections are contained in the kernel of the Cartier operator.
-If $r =0$ and the underlying curve is smooth, then this definition of a pre-Tango structure is equivalent to the definition of a Tango structure mentioned in the previous subsection (cf. Proposition \ref{Pff110}).
-Notice that our definition of a pre-Tango structure does not require a type of condition corresponding to the inequality $n (X) > 0$ as required in the case of a pre-Tango structure on a proper smooth curve.
+Write $\overline{\mfM}_{g,r}$ for the moduli stack classifying $r$-pointed stable curves over $k$ of genus $g$ and $\mfM_{g,r}$ for its dense open substack classifying {\it smooth} curves.
+Suppose that we are given an $r$-pointed genus $g$ stable curve $\mfX := (X, \{ \sigma_i \}_{i=1}^r)$ classified by a $k$-rational point of $\overline{\mfM}_{g,r}$, where $X$ denotes a proper nodal curve and $\{ \sigma_i \}_{i=1}^r$ denotes an ordered set consisting of $r$ marked points in $X$.
+Then, $X$ admits a log structure in a natural manner (cf. \S\,\ref{z041}) and we denote by $X^\mr{log}$ the resulting log scheme.
+A pre-Tango structure on $\mfX$ is defined (cf. Definition \ref{D113}) as a logarithmic connection on the sheaf of logarithmic $1$-forms $\Omega_{X^\mr{log}/k}$ with vanishing $p$-curvature whose horizontal sections are contained in the kernel of the Cartier operator.
+If $r =0$ (i.e., $\{ \sigma_i \}_{i=1}^r= \emptyset$) and the underlying curve is smooth, then this definition of a pre-Tango structure is equivalent to the definition of a Tango structure mentioned in the previous subsection (cf. Proposition \ref{Pff110}).
+Notice that our definition does not require a type of condition corresponding to the inequality $n (X) > 0$ as required in the classical case.
 But, we can proceed to our discussion regardless of whether such a condition should be imposed or not.